GoogleCloudPlatform/kubernetes-engine-samples/autoscaling/custom-compute-classes/dra/README.md

 existing workloads, as long as they are all NVIDIA GPUs.

 Let's give this a try.
 In this example, we will create a compute class that allows the T4, L4, or P4 options, in that order of priority.
+We will make the P4 option use spot VMs, to reduce costs.

 First, we need a GKE cluster with the DRA beta enabled.
 This is available starting in GKE 1.32.